#1 A different kind of isekai

 Saga of Tanya the Evil does warfare very well.
 I got a lot of mileage out of my fancy new headset as battles in this anime go accompanied with delicious explosions and loud gunfire.
 Juicy sound-effects with the right volume and reverberation to it.

 Casting Aoi Yuuki as Tanya was also spot-on.
-She lends a wonderful and instantly-recognizable tone to the character, perfectly capturing both her intellectual side, as well as her deranged speeches and unhinged screaming in battle.
+She lends a wonderful and instantly-recognizable tone to the character.
+Yuuki captures Tanya’s intellectual nature very well and this contrasts hilariously with her deranged speeches and unhinged screaming during battle.
 Yuuki also sings the show’s phenomenal ending song Los!
 Los!
 Los!, making this one of the rare few shows where I skipped the opening every time, but stuck around for the ED.